ciotlosm/docs-lovelace/Readme.md

 Click the `>> Set lovelace as default page page on this device <<` in `dev-info` panel to make Lovelace the default interface when visiting `/`.

-> You can the same area in `dev-info` panel to opt out of lovelace being your default dashboard by clicking `>> Remove lovelace as default page page on this device <<`

 ### Overview binding

 This is a **hack** that will bind `/lovelace` to **Overview** option in the menu instead of `/states` using javascript.
 It will also set default dashboard for `/` using the same mechanic as **Using UI** method.